sugarvillela/Statistics/README.md

+You can download any of this and run it in your browser (Might look funny if you don't have Bootstrap)

+# Naive Bayes Classifier
+This is a machine learning basic
+ * Read the code comments to see what happens.
+Training and test data are written in the code.
+To try with other data, add user input capability or just edit the code.
+ * Zero failure rate on the tests here.
+ * Found .03% error rate on a large dataset.

 # Set Tools
-This code takes input date, splits it into sets and does basic set and statistical functions.
+This code takes input data, splits it into sets and does basic set and statistical functions.
  * To try a live version of this, go to http://daveswanson.info/stat/index.html
  * Use the text area for pasting data: any whitespace or comma-separated list of numbers
  * For more than one set you can add a vertical bar like this: |